-Please note, organizations must be in operation for two consecutive years or more to apply for general operating support and they must be located within the geographic boundary of Larimer and/or Weld counties.
+Organizations must be in operation for two consecutive years or more to apply for general operating support and they must be located within the geographic boundary of Larimer and/or Weld counties.

 Public universities and colleges are ineligible to apply for general operating support.

 How many times per year can I receive funding for program support?

 Organizations may only receive support for a single program once annually.
 Organizations may, however, apply for support for a different program within the same year, and receive funding for both programs within the same year.

 Can my organization apply for support for equipment and/or technology?

 Yes.
 Requests for equipment and/or technology can be supported if it is part of a program or the general operations of an organization.